ArthurBeznik/42_codam_Born2beRoot/README.md

 ## UFW firewall
-> - Configure OS with UFW (Uncomplicated) FireWall.
-> - Leave only port 4242 open.
+> You have to configure your operating system with the UFW firewall (Uncomplicated FireWall) and thus leave **only port 4242 open**.
 - **During eval:**
   - "UFW" program properly installed.
   - working properly.